Where you can grow Hellebores in Australia:

 • For taller species such as Helleborus argutifolius and Helleborus foetidus, cut off the old stems after flowering has finished in Spring.

-Click on the links below for additional information (all in PDF format) about growing Hellebores:
+Fore more useful information on growing Hellebores we suggest you have a look at the links below for additional detail (all in PDF format) about growing Hellebores:

 (the one we hand out at Plant Fairs and supply with mail orders)